smttsp/automated_training_pipeline/README.md

     - model details (we should be able to update model details from the config)
     - model name (be able to use some common models, resnet18, 50, vgg16 etc)
     -
-17. integrate neptune or weights & biases.
+17. integrate neptune.
 Automatically track experiments